Home Cooked Food Business At Surge For Its Taste, Hygiene - UrduPoint

 Home Cooked Food Business At Surge For Its Taste, Hygiene

-Talking to APP, cook, and baker Samiya Rasheed said that twin cities are the second home of many students and job holders, and their desire for home-cooked meals makes the food business a success.
+Talking to APP here on Sunday, cook, and baker Samiya Rasheed said that twin cities are the second home of many students and job holders, and their desire for home-cooked meals makes the food business a success.

 She expressed that professionals, as well as those having a little background in the food industry, are exploring business opportunities in home-cooked food work.
 She said one kilogram of rice serves up to eight people and bulk purchase offers the opportunity to earn better profits.